Lionsberg/lionsberg-wiki/Why Integrated Delivery.md

 These results have been demonstrated around the world on projects large and small.
 These practices rest on solid, tested, conceptual and pragmatic foundations that lead to [[Continuous Improvement]], cost savings, time savings, and better [[Quality]].

-This guide is being developed as a living document that describes how the [[Lionsberg]] Meta Project and associated infrastructure and systems will be designed, built, and operationalized.
+This guide is being developed as a living document that describes how the [[LIONSBERG]] Meta Project and associated infrastructure and systems will be designed, built, and operationalized.
 It also describes how any [[Sovereign]] individual, organization, or community can [[Participation|Participate]] as a free, autonomous and empowered agent of transformation.

 The Guide is divided into four main sections that discuss: